achetibi/win-supervisor/README.md

     cygrunsrv --install Supervisor --path /bin/python --args "/usr/local/bin/supervisord -n -c /etc/supervisord.conf"

+If you want to run the service at the system startup add the `--type auto` flag

+### Example:

+    cygrunsrv --install Supervisor --type auto --path /bin/python --args "/usr/local/bin/supervisord -n -c /etc/supervisord.conf"

+## Start supervisor service

+    cygrunsrv --start Supervisor

+## Restart supervisor service
+If you want to restart the service from your terminal you can run this command as administrator

+    cygrunsrv --stop Supervisor && cygrunsrv --start Supervisor

 ## Program configurations
 Put your program and group configurations in `<CYGWIN_INSTALL_PATH>/etc/supervisor.d` directory, here is an example: